 A Qualified Intermediary (QI) manages exchange proceeds, prepares documentation, and ensures IRS compliance.
 In Maine, your QI must also coordinate closely with closing agents to ensure withholding exemption forms are properly filed and approved.

-When selecting a QI, look for:
+When evaluating a Maine 1031 exchange company, look for:

 • Experience handling nonresident withholding exemptions